 L2 Pre-Foundation Art and Design

 Develop your own practice or prepare a portfolio for Foundation or HND.
 Some students progress directly to BA and Masters.
 You will work towards a NCFE Level 2 certificate.

 Who is this course for

 What does this course cover

-The course offers teaching in the subject areas of Drawing, Painting, Print and Sculpture.
+The course offers teaching in the subject areas of Drawing, Painting, Printmaking and Sculpture.
 Course content aims to develop your skills and creative ideas in these areas and will help you to produce a broad Fine Arts portfolio.
 It also offers you the opportunity to achieve a nationally recognised qualification.

 In term 3 students develop thier practice, present their work and attend individual tutorials to complete the course assessment.
-There may be an opportunity to exhibit their work at the Mary Ward Centre, and any additional dates to be supplied.
+There may be an opportunity to exhibit their work online.

 You will need to attend from 10.00-17.00 on Fridays.
 Each Friday there will be structured teaching, supported by studio time to develop your practical work.
 You will also be given personal tutorials each term and regular assessments and feedback sessions on your progress.